opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 The per-instance evaluation process now grows to include the task of evaluating the dynamic instance key portion of the `provider` argument.
 If an author wrote `provider = aws.by_region[each.key]` then each instance selects a different instance of `aws.by_region` based on its own value of `each.key`.

-OpenTofu does not need to know the final provider instance for a resource instance until just before it begins making requests to the provider, so we can safely wait until visiting an individual resource instance before deciding its provider configuration but when doing so we must deal with the possibility that the target provider instance might be accessed only indirectly through the provider instances passed by the parent module, and therefore we must now track for each resource the following new information:
+OpenTofu does not need to know the final provider instance for a resource instance until just before it begins making requests to the provider, so we can safely wait until visiting/executing an individual resource instance before deciding its provider configuration but when doing so we must deal with the possibility that the target provider instance might be accessed only indirectly through the provider instances passed by the parent module, and therefore we must now track for each resource the following new information:

 - The `hcl.Expression` representing the expression in the brackets at the end of the reference expression.
 - The `addrs.Module` of which module in the chain contains the dynamic instance key expression, and therefore which scope the instance key needs to be evaluated in.